55+ Video Marketing Statistics to Drive Your Strategy in 2025

 • ROI can be comprised of different metrics including engagement, customer retention, and sales

-• Tracking the right analytics is monumental
+• Tracking the right analytics is critical for continuous improvement and strategic decision-making

 AI, content repurposing, and the future of video